Korra: In other media

 Korra is featured in The Legend of Korra video game, which takes place in between the second and third seasons of the series.
 She has her bending abilities taken away from her at the beginning of the game and she has to regain them as it progresses.
 She is the only The Legend of Korra character, besides Naga and Jinora, to make an appearance in the game's story mode, which earned it criticism.

 In March 2015, Bryan Konietzko posted artwork of Korra and Asami embracing, entitled Turtle-duck Date Night.
 The art was announced to be sold as an exclusive print for The Legend of Korra / Avatar: The Last Airbender Tribute Exhibition at Gallery Nucleus with its proceeds donated by Konietzko to an LGBTQ suicide prevention hotline.
 After same-sex marriage was declared legal in all 50 states of the U.S., Konietzko posted a rainbow version of the artwork.
 Korra and her predecessor Aang were featured on a print available for attendees of the 2015 San Diego Comic-Con.

 Korra appears in The Legend of Korra books Revolution and Endgame, two novels that together adapt the first season of the series.
-Korra is also a playable character in Super Brawl Universe, a playable character in Nickelodeon Kart Racers 2: Grand Prix, and a skin for Skadi in Smite.
-She also appeared as a playable character in Nickelodeon All-Star Brawl.
+Korra is also a playable character in Super Brawl Universe, a playable character in Nickelodeon Kart Racers 2: Grand Prix and 3: Slime Speedway, and a skin for Skadi in Smite.
+She also appeared as a playable character in Nickelodeon All-Star Brawl and its sequel.
+She was added to Fortnite Battle Royale in 2024.

 Korra appears in the epilogue of RE:Anime fan film Avatar: The Last Airbender: Agni Kai in a silent cameo appearance, portrayed by Katrina Rosita, partially adapting the events of "Sozin's Comet" with the difference of Katara accidentally killing Azula, as explained to Korra by an older Katara.